-The Department shares the Committee's interest in identifying opportunities for increasing efficiencies in public land grazing administration, as well as finding ways to make permit renewal less complex, costly, and time-consuming.
+The Department shares the Subcommittee's interest in identifying opportunities for increasing efficiencies in public land grazing administration, as well as finding ways to make permit renewal less complex, costly, and time-consuming.
 The BLM would like to work with the Committee to further these shared goals.
 However, the Department cannot support H.R.
-4234 as it limits the BLM's ability to provide for appropriate environmental review and public involvement-critical components of the BLM's multiple-use management of the public lands-as well as the BLM's ability to implement permits that have been appealed.
+657 as it limits the BLM's ability to provide for appropriate environmental review and public involvement-critical components of the BLM's multiple-use management of the public lands.
 The Department looks forward to continuing a dialogue with the Congress on these important matters.